utexas-public-history/tower/_posts/2016-05-01-03-daza-cost-of-student-living.md

 Jack Keever.
 “The Negro at UT: Simply a Student.” _The Austin American_ (1914-1973), March 17, 1963.
 Accessed: March 17, 2016 <http://search.proquest.com/docview/1559246811?accountid=7118>.

+Rebecca Liswood.
+“What Chance has a College Marriage?” _The Austin American_ (1914-1973), October 23, 1966.
+Accessed: March 17, 2016 <http://search.proquest.com/docview/1637691798?accountid=7118>.

-Maurice Isserman & Michael Kazin. _America Divided: The Civil War of the 1960s_.
+Maurice Isserman and Michael Kazin. _America Divided: The Civil War of the 1960s_.
 New York: Oxford University Press, 2004.

 Morton Hoffman & Company.
 Housing Market Analysis, Austin Texas, 1965-1985: Report prepared for the Austin Community Development Program.
 Austin: Austin History Center.

 “New Left: The Students for a Democratic Society.” _The Austin American_ (1914-1973), November 28, 1965.
 Accessed: March 2016 <http://search.proquest.com/docview/1643669432?accountid=7118>.

-Patrick Carolyn.
+Carolyn Patrick.
 “College Costs Climbs.”
 Dallas News, 1965.
 The Dolph Briscoe Center for American History, The University of Texas at Austin.

 “Procedures for handling Anti-Military Disturbances” Students for a Democratic Society Records, 1962-1978, Dolph Briscoe Center for American History, The University of Texas at Austin.

-Rebecca Liswood.
-“What Chance has a College Marriage?” _The Austin American_ (1914-1973), October 23, 1966.
-Accessed: March 17, 2016 <http://search.proquest.com/docview/1637691798?accountid=7118>.

 “Slim UT Student Vote Slaps City Wrist for Denying SDS.” _The Austin Statesman_ (1921-1973), October 21, 1965.
 Accessed: March 2016 <http://search.proquest.com/docview/1522200908?accountid=7118>.